globaleaks/whistleblowing-software/NOTES.md

   * number_position_one: the number of seconds added every time the current data is checked, this can emulate GLBackend run in the future of the specified seconds
   * string_position_two: if this string is enabled, every UUIDv4 is generated not by random sources but with YOURSTRING-XXX-XXX-[sameformat]-NNN where NNN is an incremental number.
-Its considered if something longer that two bytes is present
+It's considered if something longer that two bytes is present
   * string_position_three if something longer than 1 byte is present, enable mlockall